wyann99/presentation/tech-talk-campus/PITCHME.md

 ---
 # Seek the best way
-- It is an engineer character to pursue excellence|
+- Build craftsmanship to pursue excellence|
-- Avoid debt |
+- It is a debt unless you choose the best solution |
-- It is your identity!|
+- Distinguish yourself from others|

 ---
 # Write Readable Code